 In recent years there have been intensive HIV prevention related interventions among some population groups.
 The Ministry of Education in cooperation with UNICEF supports provision of HIV/AIDS prevention and life skills based education aimed at reducing young people's vulnerability to HIV infection.
 UNICEF has produced modules for teaching life skills to young people at the junior secondary, senior level and those out of school.
-Trainers have been trained and the project has commenced initially in 6 districts (Dili, Baucau, Maliana, Manatuto, Lospalos, and Liquica) with plans to extend to all districts in the near future.
-The new Timor-Leste primary school curriculum includes life skills topics across two subjects (health and hygiene and environmental studies and specifically puberty and HIV/AIDS in grades five and six.
-The pre-secondary, secondary and out of school life skills modules cover topical issues of communication, relationship, decision making and problem solving skills, self awareness, coping with emotions, Alcohol drug and substance use and STIs/HIV/AIDS4.
+Trainers have been trained and the project has commenced initially in 6 districts (Dili, Baucau, Maliana, Manatuto, Lospalos, and Same) with plans to extend to all districts.
+The primary school curriculum will cover basic health and social skills.
+The secondary and out of school modules cover communication, relationship, decision making and problem solving skills, self awareness, coping with emotions, and STIs and HIV/AIDS.